 Whilst the two parties concerned may be living separately, one party will usually instigate the formal separation of the parties by engaging a family lawyer and instructing them to issue a letter to the other party about finalising the separation or divorce.
 If you’ve received such a letter, whether you expected it or not, this tells you one very important thing: the other party has incurred costs to send this letter.
 That means they are serious about proceeding.
 With reference to divorce/separation cases, the letter itself will usually contain things like:

 Once a party has received such a letter, their options are relatively simple.
+They can:

 Let’s assess the options…

 Of course, you can try and respond to the letter on your own without any legal representation.
 However, without an intimate understanding of family law, this can often lead to a much lengthier process and a much poorer outcome.
 If this is something you would like to do, it is highly recommended that you at least meet with a family lawyer to get an understanding for the facts of your case and some guidance on how to best handle the matter.

 Often, many hesitate to engage a family lawyer because of the fear of expense or because they think they can handle the settlement and relevant negotiations on their own.
 However, engaging a qualified legal representative for your family law matter may actually ensure you save money in the long run.
 That’s because an experienced and knowledgable family lawyer will be able to:

 Why are these good for you and how can it save you money?
 Put simply, it gives you the best possible chance to secure the best possible outcome in the shortest possible time.

 Freeman Family Law has the expertise and experience you want on your side.
 Our principal, Graeme Freeman, brings over 30 years of experience to the table on his own.
 As an accredited specialist, his three-decades-plus of experience as an accredited specialist in family law means he has been before the court 1000s of times, meaning he understands how the system works, what an optimal result looks like depending on the facts of the case and how to achieve it.

 We pride ourselves on listening and caring for our clients’ needs, but also ensuring we give them a realistic outlook of the road ahead.
 The incredible in-house experience we have access to at Freeman Family Law truly means our clients can trust in the advice and guidance tailored to their specific circumstances.

 Nervous about making the first appointment?
 We’ve prepared a handy checklist you can use to consider some of the topics that may be up for discussion and how to prepare for your first consultation.